ebalogun01/EV-EcoSim/README.md

 ### feeder_population
 Scripts for populating base feeder models with time-varying loads and resources using the load data in base_load_data.
-`feeder_population.py` generates the necessary files for a co-simulation run based on the parameters specified in `feeder_population/config.txt`.
-This module uses the Requires residential load data not included in repo (limited access).
+`feeder_population.py` generates the necessary files for a co-simulation run based on the parameters specified in `test_cases/{CASE_NAME}/feeder_population/config.txt`.
+Feeder population requires residential load data not included in repo (limited access) due to proprietary data rights.
+However, there are free versions of Pecan Street data that may be replaced in the `base_load` folder; file should be named `data_use.csv`.

 ### solar_data
-Includes solar irradiance data for capturing the effects of environmental conditions on overall system cost.
+`solar_data` folder includes solar irradiance data for capturing the effects of environmental conditions on overall system cost.
 Default data for solar irradiance is from the National Solar Radiation Database (NSRDB) for the San Francisco Bay Area.
 The data prototype is from the National Renewable Energy Laboratory (NREL) and is shown below.
 Note that column fields are case-sensitive.